Latest News & Articles

 AKC Registered Alaskan Huskies?

-I\’m hearing rumblings.
-The mushing community is small.
+Rumblings in the Mushing Community: A Petition for the Seppala The mushing community is small.
 And the purebred mushing community is a subset within a subset of our culture.
-Word gets around.
-And although I have been
+Word

-Traditional arctic sled dogs are generally smarter than other breeds.
-But that has it\’s drawbacks.
-In dogs, as in humans, there is a big difference in intelligence and trainability.
-If
+Intelligence vs. Trainability: Why Arctic Sled Dogs are Smarter (and Harder) Traditional arctic sled dogs are generally smarter than other breeds, but that has its drawbacks.
+In dogs, as in

-A reporter once asked Cecil “Mush” Moore, “What does it take to be a good musher?” n“You just have to be as smart as the dogs.
-Most people aren\’t.”
+A reporter once asked Cecil “Mush” Moore, “What does it take to be a good musher?”
+“You just have to be as smart as the dogs.
+Most people aren’t.”
 Moore

 2023 State of the Club Address

-It is both a heavy burden and a great honor to have been selected from among members to serve on the board of the International Seppala Siberian Sleddog Club a
+It is both a heavy burden and a great honor to have been selected from among members to serve on the board of the International Seppala Siberian Sleddog Club (ISSSC)

 Seppala History Vignette – Cold River

 A Scion White as Snow: Jeuahnee of Cold River In the world of dog breeding, bloodlines come and go.
-Many of them never contribute to a broader whole at all,
+Many never contribute to a broader whole, dying out when a

 Closing the Seppala Stud Book.
 Is your dog’s name written in “The Seppala’s Great Book of Life”?